lod4hss-apps/logre/documentation/get-started.md

 - Online paid services
 - Free online options (e.g., limited by dataset size)

-Recommended: We use [AllegroGraph](https://allegrograph.com/) internally at Geovistory.org, which offers a free plan.
+**Recommended:** We use [AllegroGraph](https://allegrograph.com/) internally at Geovistory.org, which offers a free plan, but also has a lot of nice features.

 **Configure Your Endpoint**